The Christmas Ball - Emily Owen

 ‘She’s spotted you,’ Douglas remarked to his brother.

 ‘I feared as much.
 The next time I see a fainting woman in the middle of the road, I’ll have the sense to not come to her aid.’
-For this was the root of the girl’s infatuation, inspired by George’s gallantry; he had seen Miss Fairweather about to swoon one hot summer day, overcome by the heat, then he’d caught her and escorted her to her front door.
-George sometimes could not help doing good despite himself.
+For this was the root of the girl’s infatuation: George had seen Miss Fairweather about to swoon one hot summer day, overcome by the heat, then he’d gallantly caught her and escorted her to her front door.
+George sometimes couldn’t help doing good despite himself.

-‘You’ll want to disappear into the card room until supper then?’ asked Douglas, as the flow of guests began to ebb.
+‘You’ll want to disappear into the card room until supper then?’ said Douglas, as the flow of guests began to ebb.

 Amid the mirth and merriment of the occasion came a sound, deep within the bowels of the house.
 It was the sound of the cellar door being smashed, followed by a low growl and the clanking of chains.

 Colonel Copperton listened to the echo of his footsteps as he patrolled the corridors.
 All of the androids were to be confined to their rooms and he was ensuring all obeyed.
 There were a handful who could be trusted to join the party but, as Master Douglas had said, they’d have to have admitted them all to make it fair.